Red Hen Publications

 Especially Draco Malfoy.

 And none of this boded well for her performance once she is away from the controlled structure of a classroom.
 When examined even somewhat closely, she is depicted as a plodder.
 A very clever and effective plodder, but a plodder none the less.
 There is a very real lack of spontaneity and originality there.
-Fortunately, she didn’t overreach herself again before the problem of Tom Riddle had been finally settled.
-(And her sudden intermittent replacement by a hitherto un-introduced “action heroine” answering to her name at various points in DHs was as disconcerting as it was unconvincing.)

 And she knows this.
 She admits as much in the very first book.
 “Books and cleverness”.
 That was NOT a piece of false modesty, or even real modesty.
 It was a statement of fact.
 It took us until the end of Book 6 to finally get the message.

 In fact, thanks to the Harry filter we don’t even get an impression that she has any particular enthusiasm for her studies — apart from Arithmancy, which she had to come right and tell him is her favorite class in order to make any sort of impression.
 In this regard we are clearly being jockeyed into a position of missing relevant information.
 People who have something that they are interested in, they talk about.
-Obviously Harry lets the better part of Hermione’s conversation wash right over him, taking no notice.
+Obviously Harry lets the better part of Hermione’s conversation wash right over him, paying no attention.

-From the above, however, we do at least know that she honestly relishes a challenge.
+From the above, however, we can at least assume that she honestly relishes a challenge.
 Arithmancy she has told us right out to be her favorite subject.
 It is also, she claims, probably the “toughest subject there is” when it comes time to sit the OWL for it.
 Which all made one sincerely hope that Rowling would at some point at least show us all what it is.
 (Yet another hope which Rowling dashed in DHs.)

 Thanks to the Harry filter, however, we have no indication, whatsoever, of whether she takes the slightest interest in ideas, or philosophy or theory.
 We didn’t even see Hermione regularly burrowing into the books she had packed during the endless camping trip.
 We haven’t a hint of anything to actually support that supposed thirst for “knowledge for it’s own sake” claim.
 Just the facts, m’am, nothing but the facts.
 We have been given no portrait of a young “intellectual”.
 What we have been shown is merely a sketch of an overbearing little swot.